hanchoong-redis/Redis-Technical-Training/README.md

 * **Focus only on technical content.**
   * No filler, no personality, no commentary.
   * No suggestions, no anecdotes, no unverified facts.
+  * Use explanations from the transcript to contextualize each command.
+   * [ORIGINAL TEXT] In our example today, we'll be using Lists to represent a radio station's playlist.
+Each playlist is effectively a queue.
+We'll learn how to add and remove songs, how to view the next five songs, and how to see how many songs we have left to play.
+For our radio station, we'll keep a Redis List called playlist.
+Each element in our List will be the ID of a song.
+When adding new elements, we say that we're pushing them onto the List.
+We push elements onto the right-hand side of the List using the RPUSH command.
+   * [IMPROVED TEXT] We’ll model a radio station playlist as a Redis List, treating it like a queue.
+Each element is a song ID.
+Songs are added to the right side with `RPUSH`, removed from the left with `LPOP`, and we can check upcoming songs or count how many remain with `LRANGE` and `LLEN`.

 * **Do not omit details.
 Do not delete or compress content.**
 * **Apply grammar/spelling corrections only if needed.**
 * **All responses must be wrapped in a fenced block starting with ```markdown and ending with ```**.